dogecoin/dogecoin/INSTALL.md

 | CentOS (x86)      | 7                    |
 | Fedora (x86)      | 28                   |

-It is possible to run Dogecoin Core on other systems and lower versions when compiling from source, see the chapters below for more information.
+It is possible to run ScrapCoin Core on other systems and lower versions when compiling from source, see the chapters below for more information.

 #### Checking binary integrity